mkc909/open-swarm-mcp/README.md

    Replace `your_openai_api_key_here` with your actual OpenAI API key.

 3. **(Optional) Adjust `swarm_config.json`**
-   Modify `swarm_config.json` if you plan to use local LLM endpoints or different providers.
+   Download and modify `swarm_config.json` if you plan to use local LLM endpoints or different providers.

 4. **Start the Service**
    ```bash